Marriage Matters: 3 ways maintain intimacy in your marriage

 But then, well, life.

 Jobs.
 Kids.
 Responsibilities.
 More kids.
 Then just like that, there is a tug-of-war for your time, attention, and energy.
 Sure, you still see each other.
 You get up out the same bed.
 You live in the same house.
 You have the same goals.
 But without realizing it, you are just going through the routine of life.
+Maintaining intimacy in your marriage doesn’t have to be difficult, but it does have to be intentional.

 If you have ever felt this way as a married person, you are not alone.